 Unfortunately, there is still much progress to be made: the retirement gap between Black and White Americans is still with us today.
 In 2016, the typical Black household approaching retirement had 46% of the retirement wealth of the typical White household.
 As a result, the poverty rate in 2019 among Black retirees sat at 18%, while the poverty rate for White retirees came in at 6.8%.
 Additionally, according to Lori Lucas, CFA & President of the Employee Benefit Research Institute, “Black and Hispanic Americans earning less than $35,000 per year are more likely to have less than $1,000 saved than white Americans.”

 In collaboration with state governments and the small business community, our industry has the opportunity to address this disparity and tackle the savings gap head-on.
-By working together, we can help create a prosperous environment, where every member of society is a full participant in the economy and has the savings to match.
+By working together, we can help create a prosperous environment where every member of society can participate in the economy and has the savings to match.

 We believe working with small businesses is essential to closing the racial retirement gap.
 According to Vestwell partner Gusto, just 22% of small and medium-sized businesses offer retirement benefits, compared to 65% for larger organizations.
 Additionally, many industries that have a high mix of small businesses are disproportionately likely to employ people of color.
 Some examples include restaurants and other food services (48.9% employees of color), home healthcare services (55%), and child daycare services (43.1%).

-As we have written before, state programs and their associated mandates are another essential ingredient for closing the racial retirement gap.
+As we have written before, state programs and their associated mandates are another essential step toward closing the racial retirement gap.